danhighley/IT3038C-Scripts/final/Finale README.md

 - apscheduler - allows us to refresh retrieved data at set intervals.

 I then created a function to pull the system information called sensor().
-Through a little trial and error I determined a function to pull the data was the best route, as I quickly found out that flask does not like while True loops as it tracks variables passed to the HTML by threads and will not alow the same variable to be passed twice over the same thread.
+Through a little trial and error I determined a function to pull the data was the best route, as I quickly found out that flask does not like while True loops as it tracks variables passed to the HTML by threads and will not allow the same variable to be passed twice over the same thread.

 While you could certainly include other system parameters, I chose a few to illustrate the concept.
 - system name